benterova/benterova/README.md

 # Hi there 👋

-I'm a software engineer who enjoys building things that live on the internet.
+I'm a senior software engineer who enjoys building things that live on the internet.
 I aim to develop apps and websites that people use daily and enjoy using them.

 I work primarily with the following tech:
 - Ruby (and Rails)